VFayt99/Vfayt99.clean_blog.github.io/_includes/post_sections/2021-12-12-quotes_about_women.md

     </div>
 </div>

-What is generally observable is that although often the overarching topics are comparable, the connotation and pairing takes interesting twists and makes the devil lie in the detail.
-An additional example would be politics: For men, this is heavily paired with crime and violence, whereas for women it has a very heavy focus on elections and party politics.
+What is generally observable is that although often the overarching topics are comparable between genders, the connotation and pairing takes interesting twists and makes the devil lie in the detail.
+An additional example would be politics: For men, this is heavily paired with crime and violence, whereas for women it has a heavy focus on elections and party politics.
+In the context of the time period portayed in the dataset, US elections have been heavily intertwined with allegations of sexual misconduct primarily against women as well as the first female candiate of a major party...

 We could keep on going forever, since there are so many interesting details to discover, but browse yourself through the slideshows below!